Knights cricket team: History

 Orange Free State, as the province was then called, competed in the Currie Cup from 1897–98.
 They won their first title in 1992–93, repeating the success the following season. in 1995 the team was renamed Free State, reflecting the political changes that took place in South Africa and the renaming of Orange Free State province as Free State.
-The team won the Currie Cup again in 1997-98.
+The team won the Currie Cup again in 1997–98.

 Franchise era

 During 2003, Cricket South Africa changed the way in which top-class domestic cricket in the country was organised.
-This created six franchise teams at the top level of domestic competition, combining the existing provincial sides to create an elite competition.
+This created six franchise teams at the top level of domestic competition, combining the existing provincial teams to create an elite competition.
 During negotiations, five of the six franchises were created without significant problems, (Note: Eastern Province and Border, the teams which formed the Warriors franchise, needed mediation from Cricket South Africa to finalise the arrangements to create the franchise.) leaving two Cricket Unions, Free State and Griqualand West.
-(Note: The two sides are around 150 km from each other, with Free State based at Bloemfontein in Free State province, and Griqualand West at Kimberley in what was then Cape Province.
-They were the only two sides from different provinces to merge.
+(Note: The two teams are around 150 km from each other, with Free State based at Bloemfontein in Free State province, and Griqualand West at Kimberley in what was then Cape Province.
+They were the only two teams from different provinces to merge.
 Kimberley is almost 1000 km from Cape Town where Cape Cobras were formed by Western Province and Boland.)
 The two were unable to agree on terms, and Cricket South Africa awarded the franchise to Free State, with the suggestion that Griqualand West take up a 45% share.
 Griqualand West refused initially to join the franchise, leaving Free State as the sole provincial union for the first full season of franchise cricket in 2004–05.
 The team joined the franchise during the 2005 winter.

 The franchise, known initially as Eagles, competed in the 2003–04 CSA T20 Challenge, before the CSA 4-Day Domestic Series and CSA One-Day Cup also became franchise-only competitions the following season.
-The side shared the Currie Cup in 2004–05 with Dolphins before winning the competition outright in 2007-08.
-The franchise also won the One-Day Cup in 2004-05, 2005-06, and 2010-11 and the CSA T20 Challenge in 2003-04 and 2005-06.
+The team shared the Currie Cup in 2004–05 with Dolphins before winning the competition outright in 2007–08.
+The franchise also won the One-Day Cup in 2004–05, 2005–06, and 2010–11 and the CSA T20 Challenge in 2003–04 and 2005–06.

-The franchise name was changed for the 2010-11 season across all three formats, with the Eagles becoming the Knights.
+The franchise name was changed for the 2010–11 season across all three formats, with the Eagles becoming the Knights.